A general method for the resummation of event-shape distributions in e^+e^- annihilation

 In our case $C_\ell B_\ell = -3/2 C_F$. $R_{\rm NLL}(v)$ can be parametrised as

-where $L=\ln(1/v)$, $\lambda = \alpha_s(Q) \beta_0 L$\footnote{In the Appendix we use a modified definition of $L=\ln(x_V/v)$, and hence of $\lambda$, in order to estimate theoretical uncertianties from higher-order logarithmic corrections by varying $x_V$.} and $\beta_0 = (11 N_c - 4 n_f T_F)/(12\pi)$.
-The functions $g_1$ and $g_2$ can be written in terms of the constants $a$, $b_\ell$, $d_\ell$ and the functions $g_\ell(\phi)$ and are given in Appendix~\ref{sec:radiator}.
-We notice that all integrals over real emissions in eq.~(\ref{eq:Sigma-NLL}) involve an upper and a lower bound on each $V_{\rm sc}(\{\tilde p\},k_i)$ such that $\epsilon v < \Vsc(\{\tilde p\},k_i)\lesssim v$.
+where $L=\ln(1/v)$, $\lambda = \alpha_s(Q) \beta_0 L$ and $\beta_0 = (11 N_c - 4 n_f T_F)/(12\pi)$.
+The functions $g_1$ and $g_2$ can be written in terms of the constants $a$, $b_\ell$, $d_\ell$ and the functions $g_\ell(\phi)$ and are given in Appendix~\ref{sec:radiator}.\footnote{In Appendix~\ref{sec:radiator} we use a modified definition of $L=\ln(x_V/v)$, and hence of $\lambda$, in order to estimate theoretical uncertainties from higher-order logarithmic corrections by varying $x_V$.} We notice that all integrals over real emissions in eq.~(\ref{eq:Sigma-NLL}) involve an upper and a lower bound on each $V_{\rm sc}(\{\tilde p\},k_i)$ such that $\epsilon v < \Vsc(\{\tilde p\},k_i)\lesssim v$.
 We remind that $\epsilon$ is a small parameter satisfying $\epsilon \ll1$ and $\ln(1/\epsilon) \ll \ln(1/v)$.
 The upper bound comes implicitly from the constraint that the observable is smaller than $v$.
 Therefore the real-emission phase space is at most single-logarithmic, unlike the corresponding phase space region considered in the radiator $R(v)$, which is double logarithmic.
 As a consequence, for real emissions, at NLL accuracy, one can consider only the soft-collinear matrix element (i.e. the first line of eq.~\eqref{eq:single-emsn}) and replace the observable with its soft-collinear approximation, i.e.\ neglect the term in the second line of eq.~\eqref{eq:Sigma-NLL}.
 This leads to

 Here the second exponential factor provides the {\em unresolved} emissions that cancel the dependence on the cutoff $\epsilon$ in the {\em resolved} real emissions, so that the result is finite and independent of $\epsilon$.
 This gives